Cosmology from a non-physical standpoint: an algebraic analysis: The system of the observer and the observed

 As a sum of grade-0 and grade-2 elements of STA, the members of $P$ are subject to the STA product (notated by element juxtaposition).
-But there are two other relevant products on the vector space of members of $P$.
+But two other relevant products on the vector space of members of $P$ can be introduced.
 The first comes from an important observation in STA, which is that for any grade-1 element $a$, associativity of this Geometric Algebra implies $(a\gamma_0)(\gamma_0 a) = aa = \langle a,a\rangle \in \mathbb {R}$.
 Since $(a\gamma_0)(\gamma_0 a)$ is a scalar independent of whichever algebra element with unit square is selected as observer $\gamma_0$, it defines the isometries of $P$.
 Accordingly, the ``spatial reverse" involution, $(a\gamma_0)^*\equiv \gamma_0 a$, is analogous to the conjugate operation in the Spin Factor Jordan Algebra.
 For $a$,$b$ grade-1 elements of STA, we thus have a first additional product operation as where the right-hand-side is expression of the (geometric) product of STA grade-1 elements as the sum of the $\mathbb{R}^{1,3}$-inner product and the wedge product.
-The second additional product operation on $P$ comes from the orthogonal projection of the above geometric product to $P$, It is easily seen that ``\,$\circ$\," makes vector space $P$ an algebra.
-We can also observe that this algebra is isomorphic to the algebra on $\mathbb{R}\oplus\mathbb{R}^{3,0}$ defined by (\ref{6/29/21.1}).
-The bracketed expression in (\ref{3/14/22.1}), i.e., $a\wedge b - {\bf a}\wedge{\bf b}$, might be considered to be some kind of a ``partial" wedge product of $a,b$ with respect to a specified observer.
-Along these lines, note that in (\ref{6/29/21.4}) the product $\star$ acting on $P$ is unaffected by an observer $\gamma_0$.
-In contrast, product $\circ$ is entirely specific to $\gamma_0$ - i.e., specific to the space orthogonal to $\gamma_0$ in which the bracketed term on the right-hand-side of (\ref{3/14/22.1}) lives.